Paul-Uchenna/One-Commit-Per-Day/May- Daily Development Notebook/24-05-2024(E-commerce deployement) .md

 Today, I continue the course on the complete e-commerce website project.

-It's the day, and here are the advancements made:
+It's the third day, and here are the advancements made:

+- I added media queries to make my site responsive.